Anne Manning (novelist): Background and life

-Manning initially produced two books of non-fiction, followed by her first fictional work Village Belles (first published in 1833, though some modern sources mistakenly say 1838).
+Manning initially produced two books of non-fiction, followed by her first fictional work, Village Belles (first published in 1833, though some modern sources mistakenly say 1838).
 Her best known works were initially printed as serials in Sharpe's Magazine and later published in book form.
 She is best known for The Maiden and Married Life of Mary Powell, afterwards Mistress Milton, which first appeared anonymously in 1849 and was later just referred to as Mary Powell.
 It is derived from the story of the young wife of John Milton.
 She is also known for The Household of Sir Thomas More, a picture of More's home life in the form of a diary written by his daughter Margaret.

 Mary Powell was so popular that her subsequent works simply identified Manning as "The Author of Mary Powell," otherwise remaining anonymous.
 A number of sources subsequently attributed the pseudonym of "Mary Powell" to Hannah Mary Rathbone, whose The Diary of Lady Willoughby (1844) was similar in style to Manning, and erroneously suggested that Manning had at some point married and become Mrs. Rathbone.
 Manning and Rathbone both released a number of works which used Caslon Old Face font, to add a visual element to the notion that their works were actual diaries of long ago persons.

-Manning never married, and was considered a chronic invalid, living for many years at Reigate Hill in Surrey until her mother died, and then at sister's house near Tunbridge Wells, where she died in 1879.
+Manning never married, and was considered a chronic invalid, living for many years at Reigate Hill in Surrey until her mother died, and then at a sister's house near Tunbridge Wells, where she died in 1879.

 Although inexpensive reprints of Mary Powell and The Household of Sir Thomas More were published into the 1930s, Manning's archaic style has long since fallen out of favor.